-The number of scattered particles in each helicity window was normalized to the integrated charge from the beam current monitors, from which the raw asymmetries $A{exp}$ were formed.
-The raw asymmetries were then corrected for helicity-dependent fluctuations in the beam parameters, following $A{\rm raw}^{\rm bc} = A{\rm exp} - \sum c_i \Delta x_i$ , where $\Delta x_i$ are the measured helicity window differences in the beam position, angle and energy.
-The values of the correction coefficients $c_i$ could be extracted either from natural movement of the beam (called the "regression" method), or from calibration data collected during the experiment, in which the beam was modulated several times per hour using steering coils and an accelerating cavity (the "dithering" method).
+The number of scattered particles in each helicity window was normalized to the integrated charge from the beam current monitors, from which the raw asymmetries A{raw} were formed.
+The raw asymmetries were then corrected for helicity-dependent fluctuations in the beam parameters, following $A{\rm raw}^{\rm bc} = A{\rm raw} - \sum c_i \Delta x_i$, where Δx_i are the measured helicity window differences in the beam position, angle and energy.
+The values of the correction coefficients c_i could be extracted either from natural movement of the beam (called the "regression" method), or from calibration data collected during the experiment, in which the beam was modulated several times per hour using steering coils and an accelerating cavity (the "dithering" method).
 The largest of the corrections was approximately 0.6 ppm, and the difference between the two methods, in the range 0.07-0.16 ppm, was used as the systematic uncertainty in the beam corrections.

 The beam-corrected asymmetries $A{\rm raw}^{\rm bc}$ were then corrected for the beam polarization.
 The longitudinal polarization of the electron beam was measured intermittently during the experiment by a Møller polarimeter [1].
 For DIS#1 it measured a polarization of $(88.18 \pm 1.76)\%$ averaged over the whole run period.
 The uncertainty was dominated by the knowledge of the Møller target polarization.
-A Compton polarimeter [11] was used for DIS#2, but was not available for DIS#1.
+A Compton polarimeter [13, 14] was used continuously for DIS#2, but was not available for DIS#1.
 The uncertainty of the Compton measurement came primarily from the limit in understanding the analyzing power.
-The Møller and Compton measurements for DIS#2 agreed well and were combined to give $(88.89 \pm 1.51)\%$ .
+The Møller and Compton measurements for DIS#2 agreed well and were combined to give $(88.89 \pm 1.51)\%$.
 The passage of the beam through material before scattering causes a small depolarization effect that was corrected.
 This was calculated based on Ref.
-[12] and the beam depolarization was found to be less than $2.1 \times 10^{-4}$ for all resonance kinematics.
+[15] and the beam depolarization was found to be less than 2.1×10^{-4} for all resonance kinematics.

 Next, the asymmetries were corrected for various backgrounds.
-The pair-production background, which results from $\pi^0$ decays, was measured at the two DIS kinematics of this experiment by reversing the polarity of the HRS magnets and was found to contribute less than $5 \times 10^{-3}$ of the detected rate.
-Since pions come from decay of nucleon resonances, which are produced at lower $Q^2$ than electrons of the same momentum and hence typically have smaller PV asymmetries, the relative uncertainty on the measured asymmetries due to this background was estimated to be no more than $3 \times 10^{-3}$ .
+The pair-production background, which results from π^0 decays, was measured at the two DIS kinematics of this experiment by reversing the polarity of the HRS magnets and was found to contribute less than 5×10^{-3} of the detected rate.
+Since pions come from decay of nucleon resonances, which are produced at lower Q^2 than electrons of the same momentum and hence typically have smaller PV asymmetries, the relative uncertainty on the measured asymmetries due to this background was estimated to be no more than 3×10^{-3} .
 Background from the aluminum target windows was estimated using Eq.
-(2), with structure functions $F{1,3}^{\gamma Z}$ for aluminum constructed from the MSTW2008 DIS PDF [13] and the latest world fit on the ratio of longitudinal to transverse virtual photon electromagnetic absorption cross sections $R \equiv \sigma_L / \sigma_T$ [14].
-The relative correction to the asymmetry is at the $1 \times 10^{-4}$ level with an uncertainty of $\Delta A/A = 0.24\%$ for both DIS#1 and #2.
-Here the uncertainty is estimated using the observed nuclear effect on structure function $F_1^{\gamma}$ [15-17], which is estimated to be no more than 10% for our two DIS kinematics.
+(2), with structure functions $F{1,3}^{\gamma Z}$ for aluminum constructed from the MSTW2008 DIS PDF [16] and the latest world fit of the ratio of longitudinal to transverse virtual photon electromagnetic absorption cross sections $R \equiv \sigma_L / \sigma_T$ [17].
+The relative correction to the asymmetry is at the 1×10^{-4} level with an uncertainty of $\Delta A/A = 0.24\%$ for both DIS#1 and #2.
+Here the uncertainty is estimated using the observed nuclear effect on the structure function F_1^{γ} [18-

+20], which is estimated to be no more than 10% for our two DIS kinematics.
 Target impurity adds about 0.06% of relative uncertainty to the measured asymmetry due to the presence of a small amount of hydrogen deuteride.
-Background from events rescattering off the inner walls of the HRS was estimated using the probability of such rescattering and adds no more than 0.2% relative uncertainty to the measured asymmetry.
+Background from particles rescattering off the inner walls of the HRS was estimated using the probability of such rescattering, measured during earlier HAPPEX experiments [5-8].
+The rescattering background adds no more than 0.2% relative uncertainty to the measured asymmetry.